MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 -	Payments
 -	PaymentMethods

-The [Schema Appendix]() provides detailed information about schemas that define the data that is used to generate models and determine risk assessments.
+For detailed information about schemas that define the data that is used to generate models and determine risk assessments, see [Data schemas for loss prevention](https://docs.microsoft.com/dynamics365/fraud-protection/view-loss-prevent-schemas).
 Although all data fields are important, you can start with fewer mandatory fields and then onboard additional fields over time to improve model output.

 > [!IMPORTANT]
 >The data that is used to analyze loss is sensitive, and you should take care to upload it only from a secure network location.
 Be aware that Microsoft requests only partial data about payment instruments (the bank identification number [BIN] and the last four digits).
 We don't request the full payment instrument number or Social Security number (SSN).
 Therefore, don't include this type of data in the files that you upload.
 For more information about how data is used and protected in Fraud Protection, see [Security, compliance, and data subject requests](https://docs.microsoft.com/dynamics365/fraud-protection/security-compliance).